AnabolicSoy/LangSys/README.md

 behind all this.

 At the moment im trying to make the code more clear and reduce the bloating, aka, merging some scripts and functions all into one, when possible

+this was all made when I wasnt proficient at coding in general...